TheTaylorLee/docker-transcodeautomation/README.md

 #### Variable Notes
 - If setting `BACKUPPROCESSED` to true be careful.
 This can easily lead to filling up drive free space dependent on media processed during the `BACKUPRETENTION` period.
 - `UPDATEMETADATA` can be used to have the comment 'transcoded' added to media that has been transcoded in the past.
-This will prevent that media being processed and is recommend to avoid undesired quality loss.
+This will prevent that media being processed and is recommend to avoid undesired quality loss. **This process does not backup media even if set to true and will corrupt files if interuppted by other scanners.
+Have good backups prior to running.**
   - After metadata has been updated remove this variable and restart the container.
 - If `ENDTIMEUTC` is an earlier time than `STARTTIMEUTC`, then it will be treated as next day.
 For example 18:30 UTC start time with an end time of 03:00 UTC, the end time will stop processing new transcodes the next day for the given UTC Datetime.
 - `PROCDELAY` and `MINAGE` defaults are 4 hours. `PROCDELAY` will respect UTC time windows.
 It is recommended to maintain a larger processing delay to limit excessive disk reads.